How Russian and Western societies look upon failures in business

 The approach to business is different as well.
 Western businessmen are used to the stability of the financial system and low credit rates; so risks and payback are calculated at the early stages of business for a long time, for example, for 20 years.
 Russian entrepreneurs consider more risks and take into account financial instability and high inflation, so that the launched business will have already payed off in 5 years.

-Another difference between Russian and Anglo-Saxon mentality is an attitude towards failures.
+Another distinction between Russian and Anglo-Saxon mentality is an attitude towards failures.
 In the Russian society, the first failure in business is considered as a stigma.
 The society is set up in such a way that a person may not be successful, if he or she has failed before.

 Consequently, any person who tried to do something but failed during the early stages of business, loses the opportunity to become successful in business.
 People forget that bad experience is the experience that can help to avoid repeating their own mistakes in the future.
 In the high tech environment, the conditions where business persons start their work change rapidly, and a failure should be perceived as an integral part of business.
 In the Western society, if a company is ruined, it is not a reason for the public comments.
 Possible risks are often even included in the investment plan.